 In Grade 2, the 20 words in the first frequency bin with the lowest random numbers were selected as the top four rows of the form, the 55 words in the second frequency bin with the lowest random numbers were selected as the next 11 rows, and the 55 words in the third frequency bin with the lowest random numbers were selected as the last 11 rows.
 In Grade 3, the 30 words in the first frequency bin with the lowest random numbers were selected as the last 11 rows.
-In Grade 3, the 30 words in the first frequency bin with the lowest random numbers were selected as the last 11 rows.
-In Grade 3, the 30 words in the first frequency bin with the lowest random numbers were selected as the top six rows of the form, the 55 words in the second frequency bin with the lowest random numbers were selected as the next 11 rows, and the 55 words in the third frequency bin with the lowest random numbers were selected as the next 11 rows, and the 55 words in the third frequency bin with the lowest random numbers were selected as the next 11 rows.
+In Grade 3, the 30 words in the first frequency bin with the lowest random numbers were selected as the top six rows of the form, the 55 words in the second frequency bin with the lowest random numbers were selected as the top six rows of the next 11 rows, and the 55 words in the third frequency bin with the lowest random numbers were selected as the next 11 rows, and the 55 words in the third frequency bin with the lowest random numbers were selected as the next 11 rows, and the 55 words in the third frequency bin with the lowest random numbers were selected as the next 11 rows.